yamcs/yamcs/docs/server-manual/administration/logging.rst

 .. rubric:: ``org.yamcs.logging.WatchedFileHandler``

 Handler that watches the file that it is logging to.
 When that file is deleted, the handler will close and reopen a new file with the same name.
-This handler is designed to be used with programs like ``logrotate`` that take care of log rotation outside of the JVM.
+This handler is designed to be used with programs like ``logrotate`` that take care of log rotation outside of the :abbr:`JVM (Java Virtual Machine)`.
 Without the watch functionality, log messages would just continue to be written to the old (rotated) file.

 ``org.yamcs.logging.WatchedFileHandler.level``
       Minimum level of loggable messages.
 Default: ALL.